-Learning more about the different handwriting techniques is useful, especially when encountering many people’s handwriting.
+Learning more about the different handwriting styles is useful, especially when encountering many people’s handwriting.
 In this article, we will teach you helpful facts about handwriting in Hangeul.

 - 1 Why is learning about Korean writing important?